RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1980 - The Uni-West Condominiums, Phoenix AZ, unsure if built.
 Listed in his book but not in his papers.

-1981 - The Gary Freedman House, 533 9th Street, Santa Monica CA. Commissioned 1978.
+1981 - The Gary and Donna Freedman House, 533 9th Street, Santa Monica CA. Commissioned 1978.
 This was Kappe's first house for a small infill city lot.
-As of 2013 still owned by Gary Freedman.
+As of 2022 still owned by the Freedmans.
+Color photos by Michael Locke.

-1981 - The Jerry and Ruth Goldstein House, 131 Gunston Drive, Brentwood CA. Unbuilt.
+1981 - The Jerry and Ruth Goldstein House, 131 North Gunston Drive, Los Angeles CA. Unbuilt.

 1981 - The Clifford D. Rome Proposal for eight residences, about 244 sf each, no location, unbuilt.

-1983 - The Daniel Ned Finegood and Bonnie Finegood House, Malibu CA, in association with Finn Kappe.
+1983 - The Daniel Ned Finegood and Bonnie Finegood House, Malibu CA. Designed with son Finn Kappe.
 Included pool and tennis courts.
-Address needs verification.

-1984 - The Leonard Kapelovitz Residence, 6300 Plateau Drive, Cherry Hills Village CO.
-Three levels of living space were created for panoramic views of the sunset and the surrounding mountains.
-Observation tower-fireplace-study is a major feture of the house and built high enough to enjoy Pikes Peak to the south.
+1984 - The Leonard Kapelovitz Residence, 6300 Plateau Drive, Englewood CO.
+Three levels.
+Observation tower-fireplace-study is a major feature of the house and built high enough to enjoy Pikes Peak to the south.
 Still owned by Kapelovitz in 2013.

-1984 - The Houshang Borghei House, aka the Borghei-Cookston House, 762 Latimer Road, Santa Monica CA. Commissioned 1977.
-Barry Collen started the project and early during construction sold to Borghei, but still the house sat for six years unfinished until it was sold to Stephen and Shirley Cookston, who completed it.
+1984 - The Houshang Borghei House, aka the Borghei-Cookston House, 762 Latimer Road, Santa Monica CA. Designed with Herbert Kahn and Rex Lotery.
+Commissioned 1975.
+Barry Collen started the project and early during construction sold to Borghei, but the house sat for six years unfinished until it was sold to Stephen and Shirley Cookston, who completed it.
 Sold to Janice Blakemore.
 Deeded in 2008 to David and Janice Blakemore.
 Deeded in 2010 to the Janice and David Blakemore Trust.
+Color photos by Michael Locke.

 1986 - The Harkham Residence, Beverly Hills CA, in association with Finn Kappe.
 Unbuilt.

-1986 - The Jeff Greene Residence, 23 Oakmont Drive, Los Angeles CA, in association with Finn Kappe.
+1986 - The Jeff Greene Residence I, 23 Oakmont Drive, Los Angeles CA. Designed with Finn Kappe.
 Unbuilt.

 1986 - The Alfred Roven Residence, 800 Cord Circle, Beverly Hills CA. Designed with Finn Kappe.
 Sold in 1993 to the Cord Circle Association.
 Sold in 1993 to BA Properties.
 Sold in 1995 to Kearny St Real Estate.
 Sold in 1999 to Ryong and Mi Song.
 Still owned by the Songs as of 2013.
 Photo by Michael Locke.